 Day 8 Drive to Quito (2,850 metres), Visit the Antisana Natural Reserve to enjoy the beautiful paramo flowers, rich bird life and perhaps even see the Andean Condor.
 Spend three nights at the 4-star Hotel NH Collection Quito Royal.
 (B)

-Day 9 Scenic drive to Otavalo, at the foot of the inactive Imbabura volcano.
+Day 9 Scenic drive via the Quitsato Sundial monument to Otavalo, at the foot of the inactive Imbabura volcano.
 Visit to the Indian market followed by a visit to a hacienda and rose plantation.
 (B, L)

 Day 10 Tour of Quito’s well-preserved historic centre explores its Spanish colonial churches and palaces.
-Visit the Intiñan Museum close to the Equator monument.
+Enjoy a ride on the cable car to the Cruz Loma lookout on the east side of Pichincha Volcano.
 (B)

 Day 11 Fly to the Galapagos Islands and embark on the MC Seaman Journey for a three-night cruise.
 Visit North Seymour Island, a nesting site for the magnificent frigate birds.
 (B, L, D)